Architecture of the LDS Church: Temples

-Latter-day saint temples are the most ornate and unique buildings of the church.
-Latter-day saints believe Temples are "the most sacred place of worship on earth" and a literal "house of the Lord".
-Temples have been built since 1836, when the Kirtland Temple was built under the direction of Church President Joseph Smith, who claimed to have received a revelation stating that church members restore the practice of temple worship.
+The LDS Church's temples are its most ornate and unique buildings.
+Church members believe temples are "the most sacred place of worship on earth" and a literal "house of the Lord."
+Temples have been built since 1836, when the Kirtland Temple was built under the direction of church president Joseph Smith, who said he had received a revelation stating that church members restore the practice of temple worship.
 Latter-day Saints view temples as the fulfillment of a prophecy found in (KJV).

 Temples are used exclusively for special ordinances of the church, which members believe are necessary for exaltation.
 Because of this importance, temples are much more elaborate and unique than the church's standard meetinghouses, which are used for weekly worship services and social activities.

-Early Temples
+Early temples

 The first two temples, Kirtland (1833) and Nauvoo (1846), were built before the introduction of the endowment ceremony and baptism for the dead.
 As such, these temples were not originally designed for worship, but for education.
 They were used by the School of the Prophets as well as for church leadership meetings and large gatherings.
 These two temples were built in the Federal, Greek Revival, and Gothic Revival architectural styles.

-The next era of temples, often referred to as the "castellated temples", include the first four temples constructed in Utah.
-These were built between 1847 and 1893.
+The next era of temples, often referred to as the "castellated temples", include the first four temples constructed in Utah, built between 1847 and 1893.
 These temples resemble castles and are built in the castellated Gothic style of architecture with some having influence from the Gothic Revival, Neo-Renaissance, Second Empire and Colonial Revival styles.

-The Salt Lake Temple, the first of the castellated temples to be started yet last to be finished, is made with a sandstone foundation.
-The walls are quartz monzonite (which has the appearance of granite) from Little Cottonwood Canyon, located twenty miles (thirty-two kilometres) southeast of the temple.
-It is the largest temple in the church, featuring a large underground area.
-The walls of the Temple are nine feet thick at the base and six feet thick at the top.
-It was also the first temple to feature the angel Moroni statue, which was created by sculptor Cyrus Edwin Dallin, and was added to most temples since.
+The Salt Lake Temple, the first of these temples to be started but last to be finished, is made with a sandstone foundation.
+The walls are quartz monzonite (which has the appearance of granite) from Little Cottonwood Canyon, located twenty miles southeast of the temple.
+It is the largest temple in the church, which also includes a large underground area.
+The temple's walls are nine feet thick at the base and six feet thick at the top.
+It was also the first temple to include an angel Moroni statue, which was created by sculptor Cyrus Edwin Dallin, and was later added to many other temples.